Meaning of Stainless Steel Grade Number:

 What does a stainless steel grade number signify?

-Stainless steel grade reflects the properties and characteristics of various stainless steel materials, and is the “universal language” in the process of manufacturing, trading and using stainless steel materials.
+A stainless steel grade number reflects the properties and characteristics of different stainless steel materials.
+It serves as the “universal language” in the manufacturing, trading, and use of stainless steel materials.

-According to the structural characteristics of steel, chemical composition characteristics of steel and the combination of the two, it is generally classified into martensitic stainless steel, ferritic stainless steel, austenitic stainless steel, duplex stainless steel and precipitation hardening stainless steel, or into chromium stainless steel and nickel stainless steel.
+Based on the steel’s structural characteristics, chemical composition, or a combination of both, stainless steel is generally classified into martensitic, ferritic, austenitic, duplex, and precipitation hardening stainless steel, or into chromium and nickel stainless steel.

-For example, the numerical meaning of the 304 stainless steel model and 06Cr19Ni10 stainless steel model, please refer to the following:
+For instance, the numerical significance of 304 stainless steel and 06Cr19Ni10 stainless steel can be referred to below:

-(Note: stainless steel grade is a classification of steel grades, which cannot be independent of other steel grades, and can only be accurately understood with comprehensive knowledge).
+(Note: The stainless steel grade is a classification of steel grades and cannot be understood independently of other steel grades.
+A comprehensive understanding is necessary for accurate interpretation.)

 Related reading: Stainless Steel Grades: The Ultimate Guide